 It’s what made me hide under layers of clothing at the beach or stopped me from applying for some jobs because I didn’t think I looked right enough for them.
 Chances are, you’re still doing the same.

 Stop.
-That crap doesn’t make us look better.
-It takes our lives away from us.
+That crap doesn’t make you look better.
+It takes your life away from you.
 You live only once.
 Live to the full.

-Letting go of body hate doesn’t mean stopping to take care of yourself.
+Letting go of body hate doesn’t mean you stop to take care of yourself.
 It means the opposite.

 When I hated my body, I went on drastic diets that deprived it of the important nutrients it needs to stay healthy strong in the attempt to stay as thin as possible.
 It’s only when I started liking and appreciating it that I began following the balanced diet that my body craves.
 And I’ve never been in a better shape.

-We take better care of what we love than what we hate.
+You take better care of what you love than what you hate.
 So, let the hate go.
 You’ll be amazed at how much better you’ll feel… and look.